SoumyaK4/nygf/_posts/2026-06-26-deep-theories.md

 ## Teacher

+- Name: Deep Baduk,
+- Country: Korea
-Deep Baduk, Korea - KBA 6 Dan - [https://www.youtube.com/@deepbaduk](https://www.youtube.com/@deepbaduk)
+- Rank:  KBA 6 Dan

 _Life is the continual creation of order within the universe.
 At Deep Baduk Academy, we cultivate the balance of life unfolding through the cycles of the universe._
 _I focus on Go and empty my mind, cleansing it of thoughts that have outlived their use.
 In this openness, new ideas begin to sprout, and I become help to the Earth.
 Through this practice, the “I” as an individual is refined into the “I” of the whole._